-Robert Shannon is the managing partner of Hinshaw & Culbertson LLP.
-He also represents corporate clients in litigation and regulatory matters.
-He has significant trial experience in high profile matters, and was honored by the Jury Verdict Reporter for obtaining one of the top defense verdicts in 2014 for one of his long-time clients, the Chicago White Sox.
+Robert Shannon represents corporate clients in litigation and regulatory matters.
+He has significant trial experience on high-profile issues and was honored by the Jury Verdict Reporter for obtaining one of the top defense verdicts for one of his long-time clients, the Chicago White Sox.

-Mr. Shannon serves as the Managing Partner of Hinshaw & Culbertson LLP.
-Prior to being named Managing Partner in March 2016, he was the leader of the firm's Government Practice Group.
-Mr. Shannon also serves on Hinshaw's Executive Committee.
+Bob is the firmwide managing partner of Hinshaw.
+Before being named managing partner in 2016, he was the firm's Government Practice Group leader.
+He also currently serves on Hinshaw's Executive Committee.

-After serving as a prosecutor, Mr. Shannon defended the City of Chicago in federal civil rights litigation.
-He also advised the Chicago Police Department on arrest and First Amendment issues arising during the 1996 Democratic National Convention.
+After serving as a prosecutor, Bob defended the City of Chicago in federal civil rights litigation.
+He also advised the Chicago Police Department on arrest and First Amendment issues.

-Mr. Shannon entered public service as an assistant to former U.S. Senator Alan J. Dixon, in both the Senator's Chicago and Washington, D.C. offices.
-He subsequently worked as a Legislative Assistant to U.S. Representative Charles Hatcher, focusing on the Congressman's domestic legislative positions.
+Bob entered public service as an assistant to former U.S. Senator Alan J. Dixon in both the Senator's Chicago and Washington, D.C. offices.
+He subsequently worked as a legislative assistant to U.S. Representative Charles Hatcher, focusing on the Congressman's domestic legislative positions.

-He was on the faculty at Loyola University School of Law for three years, where he taught first year law students legal writing and oral advocacy.
+He was on the Loyola University School of Law faculty for three years, teaching first-year law students legal writing and oral advocacy.

-- Loyola University Chicago School of Law, Board of Governors, Member
+- Loyola University Chicago School of Law, Board of Governors

 Honors & Awards